plancks-cloud/plancks-cloud/README.md

 <img src="https://europe-west1-captains-badges.cloudfunctions.net/function-clone-badge-pc?project=plancks-cloud/plancks-cloud" /><br />

 ## Pre-install
-- Buy a domain with DNS provided.
-- Point the DNS record at your public IP address.
-- Setup your DNS provider's DNS updater to keep up-to-date with your public IP address.
 - Give your "server" a static IP on the network.
-- Create a DST-NAT rule on your router to point at your servers's static IP address.
+- Create a NAT (DST-NAT) rule on your router to point at your servers's static IP address.
 - Install docker on your server.
 - Run `docker swarm init` on your server.
+- Run `docker service ls` to check your setup.
+If if gives an error, docker swarm probably won't work.

 ## Installation
 ### Install the CLI